thejetjayjay/DomCobb/Outputs/Roadmap Keeper Agent.md

         - Update status indicator to ✅ **Completed**
         - Move the entire feature entry to Delivered section
         - Preserve all original information (tasks, notes, completion criteria, DoD, code dependencies)
-        - Add completion date if not present
+        - Add completion date if not present (use current date in YYYY-MM-DD format; if you cannot access the current date, ask the user for today's date)
      f.
 Regenerate Summary after moving to Delivered
    - **Never move from Testing to Delivered without explicit user approval**